 Individual voluntary arrangement.
 Tips to keep your IVA on track

-Here are some practical things you can do to help make life during your IVA term easier.
+Here are some ways to make life easier during your IVA.

 Considering an IVA?